Brussels Airport

 The company operating the airport is known as The Brussels Airport Company N.V./S.A.; before 19 October 2006, the name was BIAC (Brussels International Airport Company), which was created by Belgian law through a merger of BATC with the ground operations departments of the RLW/RVA.
-Since 2011, the airport has been owned by the Toronto-based Ontario Teachers' Pension Plan (39%), Macquarie Group (Macquarie European Infrastructure Fund I and Macquarie European Infrastructure Fund III) (36%) and the Belgian State (25%).
+The airport is owned primarily by the Flemish and Belgian government, who own 39% and 25% respectively.
+The other 36% is owned by Macquarie Group (Macquarie European Infrastructure Fund I and Macquarie European Infrastructure Fund III).

 On 22 March 2016, the airport's departures hall was severely damaged by two terrorist bomb blasts.
 The airport was closed until 3 April 2016, when it was reopened with temporary facilities at less than 20% of its previous capacity.
 It has since returned to full operations, with a record of 90,000 passengers on 29 July 2016.